Kristina1Nelson/Kristina1Nelson.github.io/index.md

 Her primary research interests lie in the intersection of human development and education.
 In her spare time, she enjoys sewing, weaving, and playing with dogs.

-## Current Interests and Projects:
+## Publications and Presentations:

-- Lorem ipsum dolor sit amet
-- Lorem ipsum dolor sit amet
-- DLorem ipsum dolor sit amet
-- Lorem ipsum dolor sit amet
-- Lorem ipsum dolor sit amet
+-